xyicheng/data-science-summit-airflow/dags/lab2/README.md

 * Pass execution date to BashOperator for downloading file for current date
 * Return value from BashOperator as an XCom variable
 * Create DAG dynamically by looping through list of files that need to be downloaded and creating a task for each file
+* Getting inside docker container to check for downloaded files

 This lab will be done progressively from most simple BashOperator functionality, to increasingly more complex.
 Each time the changes are done in your DAG file, you should SCP it to your Airflow server `/opt/airflow/dags` folder.